curi0sity-sys/mattijs.id/README.md

 ## Preparations
 <ul>
   <li>The current setup?
-Domains are with a dutch company (hosting.nl) which I'll migrate, midnight hosting has the blog data which needs a final export to the hetzner one</li>
+Domains are with a dutch company (hosting.nl) which I'll migrate, midnight hosting has the blog data which I'll migrate to magicpages around may 2026</li>
   <li>And we need all current images to re-migrate to bunnyhopcdn.</li>
 </ul>